If you want to start a blog, you need to do these tasks at first:

 Once you’ve published an article, it’s time to promote it on social media.

-Marketing through social media is one of the most cost-effective strategies that small businesses and/or bloggers can use to reach their target audience, but it’s overwhelming tasks.
+Marketing through social media is one of the most cost-effective strategies that small businesses and/or bloggers can use to reach their target audience, but it’s an overwhelming task.

 You can hire freelance social media managers on Fiverr.
 Usually, freelance social media managers offer services like Content Creation, Post Scheduling, Engagement, Reporting, Client Support, and so on.